Kawarau River: Name

-The falls where the river leaves Whakatipi-wai-Maori are called Ōterotu.
+The falls where the river leaves Whakatipu Waimāori are called Ōterotu.

 History

 For Ngāi Tahu, the river was the main travel route from the Mata-Au to Lake Wakatipu.
 A key feature was the narrow gorge at Whatatorere or Pōtiki-whata-rumaki-nao, the only place where the Kawarau and Mata-Au rivers could be leapt over.
 It connected to a route over the Crown Range and on to the Cardrona Valley that led to the West Coast.

 In the 19th century, alluvial gold was extracted from the river.
 The Goldfields Mining Centre, downstream of the gorge, features a working exhibition of 19th century gold mining techniques.
 Some of the miners' huts remain today, many of them close to thriving vineyards.

 In 1924 a company was formed to drain the river by blocking off Lake Wakatipu, with the intent of then collecting gold from the river bed.
 Ten massive gates were completed in 1927 and although the river level dropped it was not laid bare as planned.
 The gates formed part of State Highway 6 until December 2017, when a larger $22 million replacement bridge was completed.